A new website - Jekyll to Astro Starlight migration

 - to keep the comments functionality via Github

-After a long search, I finally made the decision to migrate from Jekyll to Astro Starlight with plugins like blog, site-graph, and starlight-utils.
-My workflow would change: I would no longer create notes (posts) using Obsidian but with VS Code using the MDX syntax and plugin.
-Below, I describe the steps I followed.
+After a long search, I finally made the decision to migrate from Jekyll to Astro Starlight with plugins like blog, site-graph).
+My workflow would change: I would no longer create notes (posts) using Obsidian but with VSCodium (VS Code) using the MDX syntax and plugin.
+Below are the steps I followed on Debian Linux.

 How To

-Go to the command prompt and create a folder, for example:
+Go to the terminal and create a folder, for example:

 Go to the folder, for example: